shirleybayle/TPs_DevOps/README.md

 Testcontainers help you create reliable and isolated environments for testing applications that depend on external systems, using Docker to manage these environments easily.

 In this part, we did a workflows folder that allows github to run tests for us.
 In this folder, we created a main.yml file.
 It was important not to forget to specify the `java-version: '17'`and the `distribution: 'adopt'`, that we forgot at first.
 Except for this, we use actions to check our github code, and build our app with maven.

+### SonarCloud
+The quality gate failed, it is not very good.
+We can see that about 57 lines aren't covered by test, so about 46.4% of the code, it is not a good practice.